 The 24-v circuit contains an automotive-type, 3-amp. fuse located on the control.
-(See Figure 31) Any shorts of the 24-v wiring during installation, service, or maintenance will cause this fuse to blow.
+(See Figure 25) Any shorts of the 24-v wiring during installation, service, or maintenance will cause this fuse to blow.
 If fuse replacement is required, use ONLY a 3-amp. fuse.
 The control LED will be off when fuse needs to be replaced.

 Proper instrumentation is required to service electrical controls.
 The control in this furnace is equipped with a Status Code LED (Light-Emitting Diode) to aid in installation, servicing, and troubleshooting.
-Status codes can be viewed at the sight glass in blower access door.
-The furnace control LED is either ON continuously, flashing a heartbeat or a status code.
+It can be viewed through the sight glass in blower access door.
+The furnace control LED is either ON continuously, flashing a heart beat, or a status code.

-For an explanation of status codes, refer to service label located on blower access door or Figure 51, and the troubleshooting guide which can be obtained from your distributor.
+For an explanation of status codes, refer to service label located on blower access door or Figure 44.

-See Figure 56 for a brief Troubleshooting guide.
+See Figure 49 for a brief Troubleshooting Guide.